 \section{The model}

-Our two-dimensional dilaton gravity model can be obtained by dimensional reduction from higher-dimensional general relativity.
+Two-dimensional dilaton gravity can be obtained by dimensional reduction from higher-dimensional general relativity.
 Under such a reduction, the dilaton $\varphi$ is essentially the transverse area element.
-In a previous paper~\cite{carlip1}, we considered the direct effect of these fluctuations on $\varphi$, viewed as an area, by using a version of the Raychaudhuri equation in which the fluctuations acted as a stochastic noise term.
-Here we consider a slightly less direct process: fluctuations of the vacuum stress-energy tensor induce fluctuations of the curvature, which in turn affect the behavior of timelike geodesics.
-As we shall see, the two analyses lead to a consistent picture, in which vacuum fluctuations at the Planck scale lead to a rapid convergence of geodesics, the ``collapse'' of a pencil of geodesics, at that scale.
+In a previous paper~\cite{carlip1}, we considered the direct effect of vacuum fluctuations on $\varphi$, viewed as an area, by using a version of the Raychaudhuri equation in which the fluctuations acted as a stochastic noise term.
+Here we consider a process of a more geometric nature: fluctuations of the vacuum stress-energy tensor induce fluctuations of the curvature, which in turn affect the behavior of timelike geodesics.
+As we shall see, the two analyses lead to a consistent picture, in which vacuum fluctuations at the Planck scale lead the ``collapse'' of a pencil of geodesics at that scale.